 This chapter's focus on social identity is not intended as a rejection of the importance of research on economic values and resource rents in PCNRM.
 On the contrary, the construction of social identities during armed conflict often involves economic incentives and opportunities for both elites and ordinary people (Fearon and Laitin 2000; Caselli and Coleman 2006).
-Rather than refuting any body of literature, this chapter is an attempt to broaden the analytical lenses to include ways that political, cultural, and economic values interact and ultimately affect the ways that social identities connect to natural resources and influence PCNRM.
+This chapter attempts to broaden existing analytical lenses to include ways that political, cultural, and economic values interact and ultimately affect the ways that social identities connect to natural resources and influence PCNRM.